blackjax-devs/blackjax/docs/sampling.rst

   adaptive_tempered_smc

-At the highest level of Blackjax's API we find the sampling and adaptation algorithms.
+At the highest level of BlackJAX's API we find the sampling and adaptation algorithms.
 Sampling algorithms are made of an ``init_fn`` function, which turns a position into a sampling state, and a ``step_fn`` function, which transforms a state into a new state.

 We initialize an algorithm using the log-probability function we wish to sample from, and values for the algorithms' parameters.
 Most common algorithms are available in the ``blackjax`` namespace directly: